Amy-Sim/1800_202310_DTC15/README.md

 - Editable profile picture in account settings
 - Nicer UI design through the app
-- Hoovering colours for navbar's icons
+- Hovering colours for navbar's icons

 ## 7. Contents of Folder